Antoine Dodson: Personal life

 Dodson grew up in Chicago, and moved to Huntsville in 2004, where he attended Virginia College, working on an associate degree in business administration.
 He also worked as a hairstylist.

 Antoine Dodson is the eldest of nine children.
 In an online Q&A video with fans, he answered questions regarding his sexuality: "Am I bisexual?
 No. Gay?
 Yes."
 In an interview with CBS, Dodson told Shira Lazar that he had been a rape victim in the past.

 In May 2013, Dodson announced through Facebook that he has become a Black Hebrew Israelite, is "no longer into homosexuality" and that he wants "a wife and family".
 Dodson and his wife announced her pregnancy in September 2013.
 In May 2014, they had a son.
 Dodson drew criticism shortly after when discussing the possibility of his son being gay.
 Although professing unconditional support, he included the phrase "if he couldn't be fixed".
-In September 2015, in a video posted to his YouTube channel, Antoine apologized to the LGBT community for his statements.
+In September 2015, Dodson publicly apologized to the LGBT community for his past statements in a video posted to his YouTube channel.

 In an interview in April 2018 with BET, Dodson identified himself as a bisexual man, saying, "I don't know what the future will hold for me."
 Dodson also said he enjoyed working at Huntsville City Schools, where his nephews and nieces were enrolled, especially after having earned a license to become a substitute teacher.